identify202020/did-method/did_kr_method.md

 ```

 To create a simple type of document, the input value must be as following.
-It returns "true", if successfully created.
+It will return "true" if successfully created.

 example input data
 ```